GreasySlug/simple-tui-file-manager/README.md

 ## Getting Start

-when you started this app, this app load a `config.ron`.
+you can run this app by typing `sfm(simple file manager)`.

-No `config.ron` is set up, so the default keymaps are loaded.
+When you started this app, this app loads a `config.ron`.

-you can run this app by type `sfm(simple file manager)`.
+No `config.ron` is set up, so the default keymap are loaded.

 ### 1. move to config directory

-These keymaps are can used in any mode.
+The following keymaps can be used in any mode.

 | Key      | description     |
 | -------  | --------------- |